jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-3b.md

 - a love of life and a dread of dissolution
 - a desire of the species' continuance and an aversion to its extinction.

 But finding the proper means to realize those ends has not been entrusted to our reason's slow and uncertain determinations.
 Nature has directed us to the most of these by original and immediate instincts and feelings like hunger, thirst, lust, the love of pleasure and the dread of pain.

-These prompt us to=
+These prompt us to:
 - apply those means for their own sakes, and
 - without any consideration of their tendency to those beneficent ends intended by the great Director of nature.